Route network traffic with a route table using the Azure CLI

 Route traffic through an NVA

-Using an SSH client of your choice, connect to the VMs created above.
-For example, the following command can be used from a command line interface such as WSL to create an SSH session with the myVmPrivate VM.
-Replace <publicIpAddress> with the public IP address of your VM.
-In the example above, the IP address is 13.90.242.231.
+Using an SSH client of your choice, connect to the VMs created previously.
+For example, the following command can be used from a command line interface such as Windows Subsystem for Linux to create an SSH session with the vm-private VM.
+In the previous steps, we enabled Microsoft Entra ID sign-in for the VMs.
+You can sign-in to the virtual machines using your Microsoft Entra ID credentials or you can use the SSH key that you used to create the VMs.
+In the following example, we use the SSH key to sign-in to the VMs.

-Use the following command to install trace route on the myVmPrivate VM:
+Use the following command to install trace route on the vm-private VM:

 sudo apt update